Do you want a cookie?

 In raised beds, the soil is usually deep and rich in humus, perfect conditions for your leeks!
 Image by Julia Casado on Pixabay.

-• Good neighbors: lettuce, cabbage, kohlrabi, parsnip, lamb's lettuce, celery, rocket, carrots, tomatoes, strawberries, chamomile, oregano, salsify
+• Good companion plants: lettuce, cabbage, kohlrabi, parsnip, lamb's lettuce, celery, rocket, carrots, tomatoes, strawberries, chamomile, oregano, salsify

-• Bad neighbors: beetroot, pea, onion, bean, lovage, chives
+• Bad companion plants: beetroot, pea, onion, bean, lovage, chives

 Winter leeks from last season can still be harvested into May.
 Summer leeks are already ripe again from mid-July.
 This means that leeks are in season almost all year round.
 The best way to harvest leeks is to use a digging fork to loosen the soil around the leek.
 The leek can then be easily pulled out of the ground.
 You can put the roots and upper parts of the plant in your compost.